smishra088/intelligent-robotic-tour-guide/README.md

 ## NLP & Voice Command Modules
 **Implemented and Tested by: Sweta Mishra**

-These modules enable natural user interaction with the museum robot system through voice and text input, combining Google Speech-to-Text and OpenAI GPT-4 for intelligent dialog.
+These modules enable natural interaction with the museum robot system through both voice and text input.
+The components work together to process user queries using speech recognition, GPT-4-based natural language understanding, and user preference extraction.
+All features align with the capabilities outlined in the project proposal.

+---

-### 1. voice_input_test.py
+### 1. `voice_input_test.py`
-Tests the speech recognition module using Google Cloud STT.
-Users speak museum-related commands, which are transcribed and printed in the terminal.
-Used to validate voice input accuracy in a simulated environment.

-- Voice queries tested:
+Tests the voice recognition pipeline using user speech commands.
+Transcribes input and validates voice interaction flow.

+**Voice Queries Tested:**
 - Take me to the sculpture gallery
 - I want to see modern art and skip crowded sections
 - Show me something peaceful and quiet
-  - Take me on a quick tour that avoids all the busy areas
 - Are there any interactive exhibits for kids?

+---

-### 2. nlp_test.py
+### 2. `nlp_test.py`
-Tests GPT-4 responses to typed museum commands.
-Uses real OpenAI API to simulate the robot’s intelligent response capability.
+Verifies GPT-4’s ability to handle and respond to typed natural language queries related to the museum setting.

-- Queries tested:
+**Typed Queries Tested:**
-  - Give me a short tour focused on modern art only
 - Can you take me to a sculpture gallery that’s not too crowded?
+- Give me a short tour focused on modern art
 - I want to avoid noisy areas and see digital installations

+---

+### 3. `preference_test.py`
+Implements rule-based extraction of user preferences from spoken or typed input.
+This module detects themes like interest in modern art, sculpture, crowd avoidance, and more.

+**Example Preferences Extracted:**
+- Avoid Crowds
+- Visit Modern Art Section
+- Visit Sculpture Gallery
+- Visit Painting Section

+---

+### 4. `voice_dialog_interface.py`
+Integrates voice input, GPT-4 response generation, and real-time preference extraction in a complete user interface.
+The system captures user voice, generates personalized responses, and extracts intent in a structured form.

+---

+These components provide robust support for natural language understanding and personalization based on user commands, as described in the original proposal.

 ```